litecoinfinance/electrumxltfn/docs/peer_discovery.rst

 database.
 This ensures that all peers that have gone offline will eventually be forgotten by the network entirely.

-ElectrumX will connect to the SSL port if both ports are available.
+ElectrumXLTFN will connect to the SSL port if both ports are available.
 If that fails it will fall back to the TCP port.
 It tries to reconnect to a good peer at least once every 24 hours, and a failing after 5 minutes but with exponential backoff.
 It forgets a peer entirely if a few days have passed since a successful connection.
-ElectrumX attempts to connect to onion peers through a Tor proxy that can be configured or that it will try to autodetect.
+ElectrumXLTFN attempts to connect to onion peers through a Tor proxy that can be configured or that it will try to autodetect.